 The club continued to play in the regional leagues, still using the New Tower Athletics Ground but it was clear the future wasn’t bright.
 Finally, the left home in 1970’s after fire and vandalism had made it unusable, and the ground lay vacant until purchased by a developer who over time turned the site into houses.

-Today nothing is left of one of Great Britain’s biggest every football stadiums bar a memory.
-The Wirral has returned to a one club area (although Vauxhall Motors may say otherwise), but for a couple of glorious years, one club tried to break the mold of English football, and basically failed.
+Today nothing is left of one of Great Britain’s biggest ever football stadiums bar a memory.
+The Wirral has returned to a one club area (although step 6 Vauxhall Motors may say otherwise), but for a couple of glorious years, one club tried to break the mould of English football, and basically failed.
 Kevin Costner may have been told “Build it and they will come” in his dreams in Field of Dreams, but for New Brighton Tower it was all just a Nightmare on Egerton Street.